mottaquikarim/PYTH2/src/Topics/dicts.md

 *3. Also, the keys in a dict _**must be unique**_ as well.*

 Be careful not to add a key to a dict a second time.
 If you do, the second item will _**override**_ the first item.
-For instance, if you upload data from a .csv file into a dict, it would be better to create a new dict first, then compare the two to check for identical keys and make any adjustments necessary.

 ## Creating Dicts